hamishfagg/dockerfiles/snapclient/README.md

 `docker run --rm --device /dev/snd -e HOST=127.0.0.1 ivdata/snapclient`

 ## Snapcast Updates
 This dockerfile uses an argument variable for the Snapcast version.
-If a newer version of Snapcast is available you can rebuild this image to use it - then please let me know that Snapcast has been updated.
+If a newer version of Snapcast is available you can rebuild this image to use it - then please let me know that Snapcast has been updated so that I can update my repo.